 The company's remarkable transformation has been spurred by Martin's relentless pursuit of new business and a willingness to push the limits of its capacity.
 It only has been possible due to a family-like culture within H.J.
 Martin, where it is not uncommon for loyal employees to work decades for the company.

-Martin himself became a third-generation member of HJ Martin, when out of college he joined the company first started by his grandfather, Henry John, in 1931 selling paint and tile out of his Maple Street garage.
+Martin himself became a third-generation member of H.J.
+Martin and Son, when out of college he joined the company first started by his grandfather, Henry John, in 1931 selling paint and tile out of his Maple Street garage.
 Working under his father, Patrick Henry, Martin added his first impactful stamp on the company's growth, adding a Drywall division (now Walls & Ceilings) in the mid-1980s.

 That decision, which innocently started when he was purchasing a forklift from a local drywall company that was liquidating its assets, ultimately led to H.J.
 Martin's national success as an interior contractor, serving household brand names.
 Today, the Walls & Ceilings division alone generates $15-20 million annually in sales for the company, revenues on par with its more visible Glass division.

 Only years later, Martin fortuitously had a chance interaction with a Best Buy store stocking clerk while Christmas shopping in 1987.
 The clerk mentioned that the consumer electronics retailer, in its own infancy, was planning to do some remodeling and that Martin should give them a call.
 That tip, along with Martin's resourcefulness, by the following summer led to the company doing the "Answer Center" in all 20 Best Buy stores at the time.

 The growth of the Fixtures division (now National Retail Solutions) became a subsequent extension of H.J.
 Martin's success in drywall and its acquisition of work like that initial Best Buy job.